linuxbo/WriteDigTech/Noted.md

 "In short, there was a great deal of common ground, or common understandings, about technology—and about the appropriateness of specific technologies to specific, tasks—between Dan, his staff, and the F&P engineers, although this common ground seemed not to be articulated."
 (7-8)

+"Competing visions of technology were also operative, and although none of these competing visions about electronic communication has yet won out, they have in effect neutralized one another.
+(8)"  - John wanted a e-mail system, others didn't care enough to work towards getting it.
+Elana liked face-to-face contact, phone calls and notices and didn't see the point.
+Justin thought the city just didn't find tech popular: there was a powerful old group of citizens that didn't care for change.

+"Justin is skeptical of John’s model of straightforward progress.
+(10)"  - Sometimes it is necessary to force progress before you get stuck by being too far behind.
+I am not saying the people in the case study were stuck yet, but they're on their way.
+They already cited problems with meeting anoucements being very delayed.
+You are stuck when you need a solution and don't have time to play catch-up.

+"A solution without a problem (9)" - I just like that in general.

+The long summary of cataloging communication on pg 11 is interesting, but too long to quote.

+The pamphlet from the state is polically motivated while the other documents are more procedureal or more technical.
+Most of the intended audiance doesn't get to reading it due to the handling of the brochure itself, some give it a quick glance.
+(12) I imagine, considering the location, the women attending the clinic are well aware there will be attempts to change their decision and they've thought it through at that point.

+Left off page 13 "BIJKER’S THEORY OF SOCIOTECHNICAL CHANGE"